-2019 guide to the best computers for students
+2019 guide to the best computers for college & university students

-With the incredibly high number of choices and options available on the market today, choosing a computer to be your constant companion can be more than a little daunting, especially when you’re a student going back to, or joining university for the first time.
+With the incredibly high number of choices and options available on the market, choosing the right computer can be more than a little daunting, especially if you’re a student going back to, or joining collage/university for the first time.

-If your pushed for time however, the short answer to the most suitable option and specification is the HP PAVILION 14 and the
+For a quick summary however, the short answer to the most suitable option and specification is the HP PAVILION 14 and the MacBook Air below:

 Screen Size: 14-inch (1,920 x 1,080) | Processor: 3.1 GHz Core i3-4160T | Ram: 8 GB SDRAM | Hard Drive/Storage: 1 TB 5400 rpm SATA | Graphics Card: Intel HD Graphics 620 | Average Battery Life: 7.75 hours | Weight: 4.85 pounds | Dimensions: